Who Wants to Be a Millionaire? (British game show): Specials

-Text game (2004–2007)
+Text games

-On 23 October 2004 the show included a new feature called the "Walkaway Text Game".
-The competition was offered to viewers at home to play the text game where they had to answer the question, if a contestant decided to walk home with the cash prize they have got, by choosing the letters 'A, B, C or D' within 30 seconds to a specific mobile number.
-The viewer who answered the question won £1,000 by having their entries selected randomly.
+On 23 October 2004 the show included a feature called the "Walkaway Text Game".
+The competition was offered to viewers at home to play where they answered the question, if a contestant decided to walk home with the cash prize they have got, by send the letter 'A, B, C or D' within 30 seconds to a specific mobile number.
+A viewer who answered the question correctly won £1,000 by having their entry selected randomly.

-On 9 September 2006, there were some changes.
-The competition stayed the same but this time, they played it before some commercial breaks.
-A question to which the contestant had given their final answer but to which the correct answer had not yet been revealed was offered as a competition to viewers.
+Starting from 9 September 2006, there were some changes where it was played before some commercial breaks.
+A question to which the contestant had given their final answer, but to which the correct answer had not yet been revealed was offered as a competition to viewers.
 Entry was via SMS text message at a cost of £1 per entry, and the competition ran through the commercial break, after which the answer was revealed and the game continued.
 One viewer who answered the question correctly won £1,000.
 The text game ended on 28 July 2007.

+With the premiere of the 12-question format on 18 August 2007, a new viewer competition was introduced, known as "Tonight's Viewer Question", with a completely new question being asked exclusively to home viewers, usually after the first contestant of the episode had correctly answered their second question.
+Entrants would have to text "GAME" followed by the letter "A", "B", "C" or "D" to a specific mobile number at a cost of £1 plus the standard mobile network rate, with entrants having to be at least 16 years old.
+The question would be repeated before each commercial break, and the correct answer revealed at the end of the episode. £1,000 was awarded randomly to a viewer who texted the correct answer.
+The game ended on 8 June 2010.

+With the arrival of the clock format on 3 August 2010, the viewer competition was again modified.
+The question would no longer be read out on television, instead entrants were directed to a page on ITV's website, and the prize was increased to a cumulative "viewer prize pot" based on the sum of the total prize amounts won by the contestants in that episode (e.g. if three contestants appeared and one won £10,000 with another two winning £1,000, the final viewer prize would be £12,000).